In CVAT, you have the option to export data in various formats.

 bounding_box_<any_subset_name>/image_name_3.jpg

-c1 - camera id (there are totally 6 cameras)
+c1 - camera id (there are totally 6 cameras)s1 - sequence

 000015 - frame number in sequence